Plan sponsors may use this Voluntary Correction Program (VCP) Submission Kit if they:

 Follow the Form Instructions and include your payment.

-- The required fee is based on the number of plan participants.
+- The required fee is based on the amount of assets in the plan.
 See the VCP Fee Schedule for current fee amounts.

 - Attach the user fee check and a photocopy of it to this form.